 Apparently, Galactic had a hard time getting permission from Rideau but finally did with the condition that it would be uncredited.
 In promoting the album to Offbeat magazine, Galactic’s bass player Robert Mercurio pondered “how many people are going to get that one.
 I think maybe you’d have to be from New Orleans to really get that voice.”

 Not necessarily.
 Not if you catch the distinctive voice of Morgus when he’s played on Sweeney’s Gumbo YaYa, this Monday (show now airs on Thursdays), starting at 10 a.m.
-Also, if you’ve read this far, perhaps you would like to subscribe by clinking the link in the upper right column.
+Also, if you’ve read this far, perhaps you would like to subscribe with the link in the right column.

 Postscript: Since this post, this documentary was posted online, focusing on the original run of Morgus.